federicobozzini/unige-data-warehouse/lab1/importProcess.md

 In the "Agent static and Behaviour" the operation Custom.sendEns(ENS) that is called, does not exist.
 It should be Custom.eNS(ENS).

 In the "Finance Police static and behavior" we needed to add the requestLeavePermission operation.

+In the "Deliverer static and behavior" it was not clear that the Deliverer for waiting for the "Booking OK" event to request access to the Terminal.
+We made this explicit in the view.

 At one point the Agent and the Terminal are Participants of the task "Leave Documentation Consignment").
 It was not initially clear for us that the Leave Documentation refers to the Delivery Order, Waybill, and Customs Declaration all together.